Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/hero-runs.md

 nodes, all GPU nodes or even a combination of CPU and GPU nodes if needed.
 For these runs we can make changes to queue policies as needed.
-The slot we provide is at most 6 hours, but can be shorter if you either do not need the full 6h or there is a lot of other users that have requested time for the same day.
+The slot we provide is at most 6 hours, but can be shorter if you either do not need the full 6h or there are a lot of other users that have requested time for the same day.

-Provide at most a 1 page description of what you are intending to do with the full machine access (see template below), do not request access before you have the code and cases well prepared, the time slot is fixed and cannot be moved.
+Provide at most a 1 page description of what you are intending to do with the full-machine access (see template below), do not request access before you have the code and cases well prepared, the time slot is fixed and cannot be moved.
-Deadline for the application is Wednesday 11 days before the last Sunday every month, and acceptance notifications will be sent out on the Monday the week of the runs.
+Deadline for the application is Wednesday 11 days before the last Sunday every month, and acceptance notifications will be sent out on the Monday of the week of the runs.
 Resource usage for any runs during this window will be billed as usual, so make sure you have enough resources to complete any runs planned.
-The applications are submitted via the [LUMI helpdesk](https://lumi-supercomputer.eu/user-support/need-help/) through the general contact form, as the "large scale runs" category.
+The applications are submitted via the [LUMI helpdesk](https://lumi-supercomputer.eu/user-support/need-help/) through the general contact form, as the "large-scale runs" category.

 ## How to structure your proposal